Weird duplicates cartoon

 When you have all critical fields chosen, click the Merge button at the bottom to merge your selected duplicates.

-⚠️ Note that there is no preview; this change is applied directly to your CRM.
+⚠️ Note that there is no preview; once you confirm, this change is applied directly to your CRM.

-The Merge Result popup will give you a summary of the merge operation results.
+The Merge Result popup provides a summary of the merge operation results.

 Emailed CSV Report, Audit Trail, and History